girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

  - Enable MFA: For extra security, we recommend that you require multi-factor authentication (MFA) for [all users](https://console.aws.amazon.com/iam/home?region=us-east-2#users).
  - [Rotate credentials regularly](https://console.aws.amazon.com/iam/home?region=us-east-2#security_credentials): Change your own passwords and access keys regularly, and make sure that all users in your account do as well.
  - Enable [IAM Access Analyzer](https://console.aws.amazon.com/access-analyzer/home): Enable IAM Access Analyzer to analyze public, cross-account, and cross-organization access.
+ - AWS recommends to turn on CloudTrail to log all IAM actions for monitoring and audit purposes
  - Learn more about all **[security best practices](https://console.aws.amazon.com/access-analyzer/home)**.

 ## 1.10 Shared Responsibility Model for IAM